IvanKoskov/SXMac/README.md

 - Added the version checker
 - Project is now C compatible
 - To do: Switch to makefile??
 Probably this is happening soon and will be in the next major update and in the last alpha version
+- 18/3/2025 Our webiste is finished!
+- Themes and dynamic theme update for the whole app
+- New contributor joined us!
+- Added more themes!!
+- UI fixes

 </details>